The Prince Charles Hospital: Services

 The Prince Charles Hospital is the premier cardiac service for the whole of Queensland and northern New South Wales with services in complex interventional cardiology, structural heart disease, cardiac electrophysiology and adult congenital heart disease.
 It is the home of one of Australia's cardiac imaging programs.
 The Queensland Heart Failure and Transplant Unit (QHFTU) and the Indigenous Cardiac Outreach Program (ICOP) are based at The Prince Charles Hospital.

-There is a heavy emphasis on teaching, with multiple daily resident and registrar teaching sessions.
+There is an emphasis on teaching.
 It is also involved in conducting the FRACP clinical examinations which are held every year during July/August.
-There is a weekly teleconference of echocardiography teaching with participation of a number of hospitals in Queensland.
-The hospital's echocardiography department organises the Echo Australia conference which is held once a year and has developed several innovative techniques related to Numerical Modeling in Echocardiography such as ePLAR (The echocardiographic Pulmonary to Left Atrial Ratio) and The Relative Atrial Index (RAI).
+The hospital's echocardiography department organises the Echo Australia conference which is held once a year and has developed techniques related to Numerical Modeling in Echocardiography such as EPLAR (the Echocardiographic Pulmonary to Left Atrial Ratio) and The Relative Atrial Index (RAI).